lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 ### Letsencrypt cannot renew the certificates

-Letsencrypt renews certificates using a test that uses port 443.
-At the UvA, we only allow connections with port 443 from the UvA network (so you need to be connected to VPN), so the renewal will fail.
-To renew the certificates, temporarily open up port 443 (`sudo ufw allow 443`), run the renew command (`certbot renew`), and close the port again (run `sudo ufw status numbered`, check the number of the rule for port 443, and then run `sudo ufw delete {nr of rule}`).
+Letsencrypt renews certificates using a test that uses port 80.
+At the UvA, we don't allow connections to this port, so the renewal will fail.
+To renew the certificates, temporarily open up port 80 (`sudo ufw allow 80`), run the renew command (`certbot renew`), and close the port again (run `sudo ufw status numbered`, check the number of the rule for port 80, and then run `sudo ufw delete {nr of rule}`).

 ### A student cannot login even though it's their first time logging in!